mattermost/docs/source/administration/prev-config-settings.rst

 Synchronization Interval (minutes)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set how often Mattermost accounts synchronize attributes with AD/LDAP, in minutes.
 When synchronizing, Mattermost queries AD/LDAP for relevant account information and updates Mattermost accounts based on changes to attributes (first name, last name, and nickname).
 When accounts are disabled in AD/LDAP users are made inactive in Mattermost, and their active sessions are revoked once Mattermost synchronizes attributes.
-To synchronize immediately after disabling an account, use the "AD/LDAP Synchronize Now" button.
+To synchronize immediately after disabling an account, use the **AD/LDAP Synchronize Now** button.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SyncIntervalMinutes": 60`` with numerical input.                                                                        |